-The top-three certifying schemes in 2020 United States, France and Netherlands with 81, 77 and 59 certified products respectively.
-These were followed by Germany (49), Canada (24) and Sweden (19).
+The top-three certifying schemes in 2021 were United States, Germany and France with 90, 64 and 60 certified products respectively.
+These were followed by The Netherlands (59), Japan (36) and Sweden (22).

-In terms of percentages, Top 3 schemes occupy the 56% of the certifications, while the next three schemes summed 24%.
-The total is 101 due to the fact that the schemes marked with 1% are rounded up.
+In terms of percentages, Top 3 schemes occupy the 53% of the certifications, while the next three schemes summed 28%.